 There are three types of cryptocurrency exchange:

-- Centralised Exchanges (CEX) – A cryptocurrency exchange that is governed and regulated by a central authority.
+- Centralized Exchanges (CEX) – A cryptocurrency exchange that is governed and regulated by a central authority.

 Storing Ethereum In New Zealand